 Daniel J. Abrams, M.D., CEO

-Dr. Abrams is a cofounder of Cerebral Therapeutics and serves as the Company’s Chief Executive Officer.
-Prior to founding Cerebral Therapeutics, Dr. Abrams founded Sierra Neuropharmaceuticals, Inc., raising $21.5 million in Series A venture capital.
-Dr. Abrams has practiced clinically both as a neurosurgeon and a psychiatrist and served as head of the Department of Neurosurgery at St. Joseph’s Hospital in Denver.
-Dr. Abrams’ practical clinical experience with implantable pumps and neurologically active medications, along with his experience in pharmaceutic drug development, make him well matched to lead Cerebral Therapeutics in its focus of brain drug delivery.
+Dr. Abrams is the Chief Executive Officer and a Member of the Board of Directors of Cerebral Therapeutics.
+Prior to founding Cerebral Therapeutics, Dr. Abrams founded Sierra Neuropharmaceuticals, Inc.; raising $21.5 million in Series A venture capital.
+Dr. Abrams has practiced as a neurosurgeon and a psychiatrist and served as head of the Department of Neurosurgery at St. Joseph’s Hospital in Denver.
+Dr. Abrams’ expertise with implantable CNS infusion pumps, experience in cerebrospinal fluid drug delivery and in the use and development of CNS pharmaceutics makes him well suited to lead Cerebral Therapeutics development of implantable infusion systemic medications for patients with severe medically refractory epilepsy.